 Arguments IN ctx A context handle specifying the context on which to perform the oper- ation.
 When this argument is not provided, the operation is performed on the default context.
 IN source Symmetric address of the source data object.
 The type of source should match that implied in the SYNOPSIS section.
-IN pe The number of the remote PE on which source resides.
 IN pe PE number of the remote PE on which source resides relative to the team associated with the given ctx when provided, or the default context otherwise.